danwells96/ARISES/DocFiles/Program Architecture.md

 Controls transitions between domains by showing and hiding domain and indicator views.
 Also controls insulin entry fields.

 ### `ViewControllerFood`
-Controlls all UI elements in the open food domain
+Controlls all UI elements in the open food domain.
+Calls functions in `ModelController` to add and fetch `Meals` logs.

 ### `ViewControllerExercise`
-Controlls all UI elements in the open food domain
+Controlls all UI elements in the open exercise domain.
+Calls functions in `ModelController` to add and fetch `Exercise` logs.

 ### `ViewControllerHealth`
-Controlls all UI elements in the open health domain
+Controlls all UI elements in the open health domain.
+Calls functions in `ModelController` to add `Stress` and `Illness` logs and fetch `Day` logs.

+### `ViewControllerAdvice`
+Controlls all UI elements in the open advice domain.
+Currently placeholder images and labels.

 ### `ViewControllerTableViewCell`
-View Controller for Table Cells in all domains
+Adds outlets and actions for table view cells, to allow other View Controllers to create tables, set cell labels and run functions when cell buttons are pressed.

 ### `ModelController`
 Provides fuctions to safely add and fetch objects from the persistent relational database in ‘Core Data’

-### `ViewControllerAdvice`
-Controlls all UI elements in the open advice domain

 ### `ViewControllerGraph`
+Controls initalising graphs and displaying graphs.
+Calls functions in `ModelController` to fetch `Glucose` logs, and the `Meals`, `Exercise` and `Insulin` for the displayed day.

 ## Interactions